flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 ### LSTM

-The second method creates a `DocumentEmbeddings` by using a LSTM.
+The second method creates a `DocumentEmbeddings` using an LSTM.
-The method calculates first word embeddings for every token in the document.
+The LSTM takes as input the word embeddings of every token in the document and provides its last output state as document embedding.
-Those word embeddings are then taken as input to a LSTM.
-In the end, the last representation of the LSTM is taken as the document embedding.

-To create a `DocumentLSTMEmbeddings` simply create any number of `TokenEmbeddings` first.
-Afterwards, initiate the `DocumentLSTMEmbeddings` and pass a list containing the created WordEmbeddings.
+Initiate the `DocumentLSTMEmbeddings` by passing a list of word embeddings.
+You can also specify the parameters of the LSTM:
-If you want, you can also specify some other parameters:

 ```text
 :param hidden_states: the number of hidden states in the lstm
 :param num_layers: the number of layers for the lstm